jfrog/bamboo-artifactory-plugin/CONTRIBUTING.md

 #### Steps to create an integration test
 1. Create a new class extending IntegrationTestsBase, in [src/test/java/it/org/jfrog/bamboo](./src/test/java/it/org/jfrog/bamboo) - see current tests for reference.
 2. Start the Bamboo server as instructed in the previous section.
 Make sure the new test appear in the *Test Console*.
-3. Temporary, configure real Artifactory credentials in: http://localhost:6990/bamboo/admin/jfrogConfig.action
+3. Temporarily, configure real Artifactory credentials in: http://localhost:6990/bamboo/admin/jfrogConfig.action
 4. Create a new plan under *Integration Tests* project.
 Make sure the plan key is same as in the Java code.
 The plan must capture the build info, include environment variables and finalized by the Artifactory Publish Build Info task.
-5. Run the test as instructed in the section above.
+5. Run the test as instructed in the [section above](#step-2:-Run-a-single-test).
 6. Once the test passed, restore dummy Artifactory credentials configured in the UI.
 7. Stop the server by `CTRL+C`.
 8. Run [./scripts/createBambooHome.sh](./scripts/createBambooHome.sh) to update the tests Bamboo home zip.